nguyelea/alphavirus_zap_sensitivity_paper/README.md

-These scripts are used in the paper  "Alphavirus evasion of zinc finger antiviral protein (ZAP) correlates with CpG suppression in a specific nsP2 gene sequence" (under consideration for 2023 publication).
+These scripts are used in the paper  "Alphavirus evasion of zinc finger antiviral protein (ZAP) correlates with CpG suppression in a specific viral nsP2 gene sequence" (under consideration for 2023 publication).
 All scripts take RNA sequences as input in text file format.
 The input sequences must be all uppercase.

 ## CpG content sliding window calculator (cg_sliding_window.py)
 Takes a sequence input as a text file and calculates CpG content (observed/expected) over 500 bp sliding windows with a 250 bp step size.
 Results of analysis are exported in csv format.